liwuqingxin/Avalonia.Css/README.md

 We hope more interested partners could join us in enhancing and expanding Acss, making it more vibrant and capable.

-If you're interested in getting involved or have any ideas, suggestions, or feedback, please send an email to yangqi1990917@163.com.
-In the email, you could tell us about:
+If you're interested in getting involved or have any ideas, suggestions, or feedback, please send an email to yangqi1990917@163.com to tell us about:

 - About you.
 - What can we do for you?